Our Kindergarten Curriculum

 Math - We are using a Math program called Everyday Mathematics, The University of Chicago School Mathematics Project.
 We play games to learn many skills.
 We will be using manipulatives such as pattern blocks, unifix cubes, wooden blocks and a variety of items for sorting.
 We will also be counting, making and reading graphs, copying and making patterns, comparing, classifying, labeling, and adding and subtracting.
 Every week you will receive a Family Letter with a math activity to try at home with your child.
 Here are some Math Resources and other Math websites for young children on the internet.

-Gym - Mr. Small and Mr. Himler are our gym teachers.
+Gym - Mr. Small is our gym teacher.
 Your child should wear sneakers.
 Dark or stone colored sweat pants may be worn on gym days.

 Library - Both of Mrs. Jones' Classes visit the library on _______.
 Mrs. Kane's Class goes on ______.
 The children choose their own book to check out to take home.
 They must follow all the library rules, including paying a fine if the book is returned after the due date or paying for a lost or damaged book.
 A permission slip is required in Kindergarten before children can check out a book from Lakeview's Library for the first time.